Sup2point0/integrity/scriptures/graph-drawing/dyna/multiplication~.md

 ### _
 Secondly, and even though this is obvious, it’s the key thing to remember. $k > 1$ scales up, and $0 < k < 1$ scales down.

 When we multiply values for graph drawing, we’ll *constantly* be thinking, “Is this scale factor greater than $1$?”.
-If so, scale, otherwise scale down.
+If so, scale up, otherwise scale down.

 ### _
 <aside class="note"></aside>